Maria Teohari: Astronomer

-On the initiative of Professor Nicolae Coculescu, founder of the Bucharest Observatory, Teohari obtained a scholarship for student astronomers.
+On the initiative of Professor Nicolae Coculescu, founder of the Bucharest Astronomical Observatory, Teohari obtained a scholarship for student astronomers.
 Moving abroad for one year, she began her studies at the Faculty of Sciences with specializations at astronomical observatories in Paris and Nice, (three months at the Paris Observatory and nine months at the Nice Observatory).
 There, she carried out observations of the Sun, small planets and asteroids.

-In 1914, at the start of World War I, Teohari returned to Romania to continue her studies and observations, conducting the first solar activity observations at the Astronomical Observatory of Bucharest (now known as Admiral Vasile Urseanu Astronomical Observatory), thus becoming the first female astronomer in Romania.
+In 1914, at the start of World War I, Teohari returned to Romania to continue her studies and observations, conducting the first solar activity observations at the Astronomical Observatory of Bucharest (now known as Astronomical Institute of the Romanian Academy), thus becoming the first female astronomer in Romania.
 According to Păunescu:"At that time there was no female astronomer in Romania, and those abroad were very few.
 Women with aptitudes for science were marginalized at the time, but through perseverance and value they managed to be accepted.”
 She published several specialized papers on planets, sunspots, protrusions of Halley's comet and other celestial phenomena in the Observatory's yearbook and in the journal Nature aimed at making this field popular.
 However, her observations of the Sun and sunspots with inadequate protection led to impaired eyesight, which caused her to give up her hands-on work at the Observatory.